azun-c/opengles-brush/README.md

 # opengles-brush
-A simple standalone OpenGLES for brush stroke
+A simple standalone OpenGL ES app for brush stroke